deldelmax/deep-reinforcement-learning-solutions/README.md

 ### Labs / Projects

 The labs and projects can be found below.
 All of the projects use rich simulation environments from [Unity ML-Agents](https://github.com/Unity-Technologies/ml-agents).
-In the [Deep Reinforcement Learning Nanodegree](https://www.udacity.com/course/deep-reinforcement-learning-nanodegree--nd893) program, you will receive a review of your project.
-These reviews are meant to give you personalized feedback and to tell you what can be improved in your code.
+In the [Deep Reinforcement Learning Nanodegree](https://www.udacity.com/course/deep-reinforcement-learning-nanodegree--nd893) program, I received reviews of my projects.

 - [x] [The Taxi Problem](https://github.com/maksym-del/deep-reinforcement-learning/tree/master/lab-taxi): In this lab, you will train a taxi to pick up and drop off passengers.
 - [ ] [Navigation](https://github.com/maksym-del/deep-reinforcement-learning/tree/master/p1_navigation): In the first project, you will train an agent to collect yellow bananas while avoiding blue bananas.